MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ---
-title: Enable File Integrity Monitoring with Microsoft Defender for Endpoint
+title: File Integrity Monitoring with Microsoft Defender for Endpoint
 description: Learn how to enable File Integrity Monitor when you collect data with Microsoft Defender for Endpoint.
 author: dcurwin
 ms.author: dacurwin